oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - If the parser encounters the `profile` keyname in a TOSCA file, then the corresponding profile name will be applied to all types defined in that file as well as to types defined in any imported TOSCA files.
-- If one of those imported files also defines the `profile` keyname—and that profile name is different from the name of the importing profile—then that profile name overrides the profile name value from that point in the import tree onward, recursively.
+- If one of those imported files itself contains also defines the `profile` keyname—and that profile name is different from the name of the importing profile—then that profile name overrides the profile name value from that point in the import tree onward, recursively.